Rebuilding Trust After Betrayal - When to Repair and When to Walk Away

 The Betrayal Is Repeated

 A single betrayal may be repairable, but repeated betrayal is a pattern.
 If the promise "I'll change this time" is broken again and again, ending the relationship is the choice that protects you.
+Repeated betrayal often reflects not the other person's "weak will" but a fundamental lack of respect within the relationship.

 The Betrayer Shows No Remorse

 Refusing to accept responsibility, playing the victim, minimizing the act as "not a big deal."
 These attitudes indicate that rebuilding trust is impossible.
+Trying to maintain a relationship with an unrepentant partner gradually erodes your self-worth.

 Your Own Mind and Body Are Breaking Down